Closed-end credit: Features

-The advantage of closed-end credits is that they allow a person to achieve good credit score image, provided that all the repayments are made in time.
+The advantage of closed-end credits is that they allow a person to build a good credit score image, provided that all their repayments are made in time.
 Auto loans are especially beneficial in this respect.
 Successful management of a closed-end credit is a very demonstrative indicator for future lenders.

 The peculiar feature of closed-end credits is that they preserve the same interest rate level and the loan principal is not increased after the disbursement of funds or after the partial repayment.

 Opposed to closed-end credits there are also open-end credits that are also known as revolving credit lines.
 The most widespread among them are credit card loans.

 All the types of credits in the U.S. are regulated by the laws.
 One of them is The Truth in Lending Act (TILA).
 It was implemented by the Board's Regulation Z (12 CFR Part 226) and is aimed at providing information and customer protection.
 It was introduced in order to spread information about all customer loans and to enforce lenders to adequately disclose information about terms and cost of a loan.